HiceS/mirabuf/README.md

 If you want a zero library implementation you can use the default js_out and rip the build artifact typing.

-* Before compiling with this take the time to figure out if commonjs is the right module for you and look over the cli arguments to configure it for however you want to use it. *
+__Before compiling with this take the time to figure out if commonjs is the right module for you and look over the cli arguments to configure it for however you want to use it.__

-` npm i -g protobufjs && mkdir libs/node`
+`npm i -g protobufjs && mkdir libs/node`

-` pbjs -t static-module -w commonjs -o libs/node/mirabuf.js *.proto `
+`pbjs -t static-module -w commonjs -o libs/node/mirabuf.js *.proto`

+`cd ./libs/node`

-` pbts -o mirabuf.d.ts mirabuf.js `
+`pbts -o mirabuf.d.ts mirabuf.js`